 The elements of your dental brand identity

 Let me clarify that your brand is not just your dental logo.
 There are several elements that work together to form your overall identity.
-And they should all be woven into your website to make your brand as strong as possible.
+And they should all be woven into your dental office website design to make your brand as strong as possible.

 Having your brand name on your website is pretty obvious, but sometimes it is done inconsistently, interchanging abbreviated forms of the name or unofficial acronyms.
 That can create confusion, especially when people try to look you up by name later.
 Try to stick to one version of your name and use it all the time.